Identifiable paths and cycles in linear compartmental models: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank the American Institute of Mathematics for providing a productive work environment.
+This project began at an AIM workshop on ``Identifiability problems in systems biology,'' and the authors thank AIM for providing financial support and an excellent working environment.
+The authors also thank Seth Sullivant, Anne Shiu, Gleb Pogudin, and two referees for their helpful comments.
+Cashous Bortner was partially supported by the US National Science Foundation (DMS 1615660).
 Nicolette Meshkat was partially supported by the Clare Boothe Luce fellowship from the Henry Luce Foundation and the US National Science Foundation (DMS 1853525).